 How can we do that?
 Here I am showing four easy ways to do that.

-1. Insert Formula in the Formula Bar to Multiply a Column by a Constant
+1. Creating an Excel Formula to Multiply a Column by a Constant

 This is the easiest method.